Mohammad-Ayman/books_managment/Readme.md

-# Books Management System
+# Books Management and Canonical Redirect System

-The Books Management System is a web application designed to manage information about books, authors, and related data.
-It provides functionalities to create, read, update, and delete (CRUD) records for books and authors.
+The Books Management and Canonical Redirect System is a web application designed to manage information about books and authors, as well as handle canonicalization and redirection of URLs.

-## Features
+## Internal Features (Books Management)

+### Features

 - **Book Management**: Add, view, edit, and delete books.
 - **Author Management**: Add, view, edit, and delete authors.
 - **Search**: Search for books and authors based on various criteria.
-- **RESTful API**: Expose RESTful API endpoints to interact with the system programmatically.
+- **RESTful API**: Expose endpoints to interact with the system programmatically.
-- **Logging**: Log incoming requests to the system for monitoring and analysis.
+- **Logging**: Log incoming requests for monitoring and analysis.

-## Technologies Used
+### Technologies Used

 - **Go**: Backend development language
 - **Gorilla Mux**: HTTP router for handling routing in the Go application
 - **GORM**: Object-Relational Mapping (ORM) library for Go
 - **PostgreSQL**: Relational database management system
 - **dotenv**: Go library for loading environment variables from a .env file

+## Canonical Redirect Functionality

+### Features

+- **Canonicalization**: Convert URLs to a standard format.
+- **Redirection**: Redirect URLs to a canonical form or preferred URL.
+- **Flexible Configuration**: Support for different types of URL operations.

+### Technologies Used

+- **Go**: Backend development language
+- **Gorilla Mux**: HTTP router for handling routing in the Go application
+- **JSON Handling**: JSON encoding and decoding for request and response payloads.

 ## Getting Started